dotnet/docs/docs/architecture/cloud-native/resiliency.md

     (temporary network connectivity errors).
 - Blocking by a long-running synchronous operation.
 - A host process that has crashed and is being restarted or moved.
-- An overloaded microservice that cannot respond for a short time.
+- An overloaded microservice that can't respond for a short time.
 - An in-flight DevOps operation such as an update or scaling operation.
 - An Orchestrator operation such as moving a service from one node to another.
 - Hardware failures from commodity hardware.